Matrix Calculator

 Dimensions

 The dimensions of a matrix tell about the number of rows and columns of the matrix.
-It is denoted as m x n, where m is the number of rows and n is the number of columns.
+It is denoted as 'm × n', where m is the number of rows and n is the number of columns.

-Let's consider a 2 × 3 matrix A. So, it can be represented as A2 x 3.
-It includes 2 rows and 3 columns.
+Let's consider matrix 'A' which includes 2 rows and 3 columns.
+So, it can be represented as A2 × 3.

 The elements of the matrix can be represented in an array form as follows: